Diabetes in cats: Diet

 Diet is a critical component of treatment and is in some cases effective on its own following treatment with insulin.
 For example, a recent mini-study showed that many diabetic cats stopped needing insulin after changing to a low carbohydrate diet.
 The rationale is that a low-carbohydrate diet reduces the amount of insulin needed and keeps the variation in blood sugar low and easier to predict.
+Additionally, research indicates that feeding cats low-carbohydrate meals increases their chances of obtaining diabetic remission by four times.
 Also, fats and proteins are metabolized slower than carbohydrates, reducing dangerous blood sugar peaks right after meals.

-Recent recommended diets are trending towards a low-carbohydrate diet for cats rather than the formerly recommended high-fiber diet.
-Carbohydrate levels are highest in dry cat foods made out of grains (even the expensive "prescription" types), so cats are better off with a canned diet that is protein and fat focused.
-Both prescription canned foods made for diabetic cats and regular brand foods are effective.
-Owners should aim to supply no more than 10% of the daily energy requirement of cats with carbohydrates.
+Cats are obligate carnivores and must consume meat to survive, as their bodies are unable to produce certain amino acids such as taurine and arginine, and cannot process many of the nutrients that meat has from other dietary sources.
+It is recommended to see a veterinary professional to discuss the specific dietary needs a cat with diabetes needs to manage their diabetes while also ensuring they do not develop other health issues related to malnutrition.

 Medications

 Oral medications like Glipizide that stimulate the pancreas, promoting insulin release (or in some cases, reduce glucose production), are less and less used in cats, and these drugs may be completely ineffective if the pancreas is not working.
 These drugs have also been shown in some studies to damage the pancreas further or to cause liver damage.
 Some owners are reluctant to switch from pills to insulin injections, but the fear is unjustified; the difference in cost and convenience is minor (most cats are easier to inject than to pill), and injections are more effective at treating the disease.

 Bexagliflozin (Bexacat) was approved for medical use in the United States in December 2022.
 It is the first sodium-glucose cotransporter 2 (SGLT2) inhibitor new animal drug approved by the US Food and Drug Administration (FDA) in any animal species.
+Velagliflozin (Senvelgo), another SGLT2 inhibitor, was approved for medical use in the United States in August 2023 by the FDA.
+SGLT2 inhibitors are not insulin, nor do they help a diabetic cat's cells use glucose for energy.
+SGLT2 inhibitors lowers blood glucose levels by excreting glucose through the kidneys.
+Both medications are prescription only and are given orally (by mouth) once daily.
+Cats that have been previously treated with long-term insulin therapy, are currently on long-term insulin therapy, or has other underlying health conditions should not take these medications.